AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 - Index must be a valid, existing income index (as shown in `list-income`).
 - All other validation rules are the same as for `add-income`.
+- **Smart defaults**: Any fields not specified will retain their original values from the existing income
+- **Minimum requirement**: At least one field (amount, category, date, or description) must be modified

 ### Exporting your data: `export` or `ex`